-Follow the instructions in Quick Start for deployment/evaluation to prepare kolla-ansibles global configuration file globals.yml.
+Follow the instructions in Quick Start to prepare kolla-ansibles global configuration file globals.yml.
 For bifrost, the bifrost_network_interface variable should be set to the name of the interface that will be used to provision bare metal cloud hosts if this is different than network_interface.
 For example to use eth1:

-'''

 bifrost_network_interface: eth1

-'''